Chart Color Schemes

 Aitkenvale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the area: Harris Crossing Estate, TropiQ - Townsville Tropical Intelligence and Health Precinct, Willows Shopping Centre Redevelopment, Annandale Christian College Master Plan.
-Most relevant are listed below.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified three projects expected to impact the region: Harris Crossing Estate, TropiQ - Townsville Tropical Intelligence and Health Precinct, Willows Shopping Centre Redevelopment, Annandale Christian College Master Plan.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.